 Technology Advancement and Demonstration

 The program works closely with industry and the Department of Energy's national laboratories to advance the development and testing of marine and hydrokinetic devices.
+Furthermore, the program is investing in innovative efforts to reduce the cost of marine and hydrokinetic energy, bringing it closer to the cost of conventional electricity generation sources.
+One such initiative is the Wave Energy Prize, a competition that aims to catalyze revolutionary developments in wave energy conversion technologies.
 The program also funds component design and testing.
 By investing time and effort into each component, manufacturers can improve the overall reliability and performance of complete devices and arrays.

 Testing Infrastructure and Instrumentation